Portrait of Meisa Bonelli with “AI Ethics, AI Enablement, Executive Operations” branding.

 Meeting governance, preparation, and decision readiness

-The goal: leadership teams move from information to accountable action.
+The goal: leadership teams move from information to action.

-Applied AI Enablement helps leaders and operations teams integrate AI in ways that strengthen execution and efficiency with learning at the core.
+Applied AI Enablement helps operations teams, educational leaders, and students integrate AI in ways that strengthen learning, execution, and effectiveness with learning at the core.

 This includes:

-Identifying use cases tied to measurable business value, not experimentation
+Identifying use cases tied to measurable business and school value

 How Meisa Thinks…